nikiforov-alexander/pt10-home-automation-spring-rest-api/README.md

     - `controlsCanBeSavedByRoomAdmin`
     <hr>
     Test checking this in [ApplicationIntegrationTest] are:
+    - Device tests:
         - `postMethodCreatingNewDeviceShouldWorkWithAdminUser`
         - `creatingDeviceWithNonAdminAndNonRoomAdminUserShouldThrowAccessDeniedException`
         - `postMethodCreatingNewDeviceShouldWorkWithRoomAdminUser`
+    - Room test:
         - `postMethodCreatingNewControlShouldWorkWithRoomAdminUser`
         - `postMethodCreatingNewControlShouldWorkWithAdminUser`
         - `creatingControlWithNonAdminAndNonRoomAdminUserShouldThrowAccessDeniedException`
 <hr>

 ### Notes about project <a id="notes"></a>